anilabhadatta/educative.io_scraper/README.md

 ## A Python script that downloads Educative.io courses for offline use using selenium.
 ## To view the downloaded courses, use the [Educative-Viewer](https://github.com/anilabhadatta/educative-viewer) repository.

+I welcome anyone to contribute to this project.
+A star would help me a lot.\
-Latest Update 15/07/2022 : Added support for Linux arm64 architecture.
+Latest Update 15/07/2022 : Added support for Linux arm64 architecture.\
 Latest Update 07/07/2022 : Fixed Multiple Bugs as educative.io made some changes in their DOM.

 ## How to use the Scraper?